Ayden-Hogeveen-Git/ChessEngineProject-AydenHogeveen/ChessMKIII/Planner.md

 ***
 TODO: Finish illegal move pruning and more advanced move generation.

+TODO: Update GUI and make notation, controls, and time more visible to the player
+- Start screen?

 ## Requirements
 Understand the problem and identify requirements that the program should fulfill